 Manganese Regulations, DEP may decide to shut down the use of Wells 3, 6 and 9 pending a resolution of the high manganese levels.
 The most likely scenario is that DEP sets dates for treatment facilities to be built and put into operation.
-The potential costs associated with removal of manganese could be extremely high.
+The potential costs associated with of removal of manganese could be in excess of 5 Million dollars.